muneebiq3/FA-24/README.md

 # Semester Course Repository

-Welcome to the repository containing course content for BCS-5 semester!
+Welcome to the repository containing course content for FA-24!
 This repository is designed to organize and provide easy access to course materials.

 ## Folder Structure